 Traffic and Criminal Law In Belleville, IL: Handling DUI’s

 Imagine driving home on Friday night after spending time at your favorite Belleville hangout.
 With only a few more blocks to go, you suddenly see red and blue lights flashing in your rear-view mirror.
 You have been pulled over before for various minor traffic violations such as speeding or maybe not stopping long enough at a stop sign.
 The difference this time is that you had a few drinks and the officer might suspect as much.
 Where a rolling stop is a traffic violation, a DUI in Illinois is a criminal violation, with much more severe consequences.
+As DUI Lawyers in Belleville, IL, we’re happy to offer these resources to better understand your legal options.

 If a police officer pulls you over on suspicion of driving under the influence (DUI), there is a possibility that you could end up in the back of a squad car and on your way to jail.
 In other words, things could go very differently than what you have previously experienced during a minor traffic stop.
 If a law enforcement officer stops you for a DUI, take the following actions.